magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 {% endhighlight %}

-Clicking on the button calls opening of the New Synonym Group page.
+ This action opens the New Synonym Group page.

 **Enter data according to a data set**